Comparison of digital and film photography: Film speed

 Compared to film, digital cameras are capable of much higher speed (sensitivity to light) and can perform better in low light or very short exposures.
 The effective speed of a digital camera can be adjusted at any time, while the film must be changed in a film camera to change the speed.
-However, film is available in much lower film speeds than digital which rarely drop below ISO's of 100 or 400, a number of both colour and black & white films are sold with ISO of 50, this allows for a better image in high light conditions providing a smoother image and low grain.
-Meanwhile black & white films are sold with even lower ISO's such as 20 or 25, as of 2022 the lowest ISO commercially sold is 0.8 (FPP Super Positive) which allows for extremely high contrast images to be taken.
+However, film is available in much lower film speeds than digital, which rarely drop below an ISO of 100 or 400.
+A number of color films are sold with an ISO of 50, which allows for a smooth, low-grain image in high-light conditions.
+Meanwhile, black-and-white films are sold with even higher light sensitivity, such as ISO 20 or 25.
+As of 2022, the lowest ISO commercially sold is 0.8 (FPP Super Positive), which allows for extremely high-contrast images to be taken.

 Cleanliness

 Dust on the image plane is a constant issue for photographers, and especially so in digital photography.
 DSLR cameras are especially prone to dust problems because the sensor remains in place, whereas a film advances through the camera for each exposure.
 Debris in the camera, such as dust or sand, may scratch the film; a single grain of sand can damage a whole roll of film.
 As film cameras age, they can develop burs on parts inside the film advance chamber.
 With a digital SLR, dust is difficult to avoid but is easy to rectify using a computer with image-editing software.
 Some digital SLRs have systems that remove dust from the sensor by vibrating or knocking it, sometimes in conjunction with software that remembers where dust is located and removes dust-affected pixels from images.

 Compact digital cameras are fitted with fixed lenses, which makes it harder for dust to get into the image area.
 Similar film cameras are often only light-tight and not environmentally sealed.
 Some modern DSLRs, like the Olympus E-3, incorporate extensive dust and weather seals to avoid this problem.